slatedocs/slate/source/includes/administration/_billing_providers.md

 ### Billing providers

-The billing providers are the different configuration to configure and charge organizations.
+The billing providers are the different payment processing tools that can be used to charge organizations.

 <!-------------------- LIST BILLING PROVIDERS -------------------->
 #### List billing providers